caddy-dns/tecnocratica/README.md

 ```
 tls {
   dns tecnocratica {
     api_token {env.TECNOCRATICA_API_TOKEN}
     api_url {env.TECNOCRATICA_API_URL}
   }
 }
 ```

 ## Authenticating

-This module uses the Tecnocratica API.
-You can obtain an API token from your control panel:
+This module supports Tecnocratica-powered DNS services.
+You'll need an API token from your control panel.

+The `api_url` parameter specifies which service endpoint to use:

 - **Neodigit**: `https://api.neodigit.net/v1`
 - **Virtualname**: `https://api.virtualname.net/v1`

-See the [associated README in the libdns package](https://github.com/libdns/tecnocratica) for more information.
+See the [associated README in the libdns package](https://github.com/libdns/tecnocratica) for more information about authentication.